nickjj/orats/README.md

 platform -- even without needing Ruby installed.

-If you want to learn about Docker specifically then I recommend checking out the [Dive Into Docker: The Complete Docker Course for Developers](https://diveintodocker.com/courses/dive-into-docker).
+If you want to learn about Docker specifically then I recommend checking out [Dive Into Docker: The Complete Docker Course for Developers](https://diveintodocker.com/courses/dive-into-docker?utm_source=orats&utm_medium=github&utm_campaign=readmetop).
 You can even watch the first 20 videos for free.

 ## What versions are you targeting?